DuoRAT: Towards Simpler Text-to-SQL Models: Methods

 \paragraph{Encoder}

 The DuoRAT encoder is divided into two stages, a pretrained relation-unaware transformer stage followed by a relation-aware transformer stage that is trained from scratch.

-The first stage is initialized with BERT weights \cite{devlin_bert_2018} and is fed an embedding of the question tokens, the table name tokens, the column name tokens, and one token for each column data type.
+The first stage is initialized with BERT weights \citep{devlin_bert_2018} and is fed embeddings of the question tokens, the table name tokens, the column name tokens, and one token for each column data type.
 We add \verb+[CLS]+ tokens between segments, cf. Fig.~\ref{fig:duorat} for the input layout.
 The second stage has two inputs: an input sequence and the input relations corresponding to graph nodes and labelled edges, respectively.
 The input sequence is comprised of the BERT outputs for all question token positions and the \verb+[CLS]+ token position outputs for each table and each column.
 We use relational edge labels similar to those introduced by RAT-SQL.
-These labels are divided into three groups; (i) schema-linking relations, (ii) table-column relations, and (iii) foreign-key relations. (i) Schema-linking relations provide explicit alignment between the question and the schema.
+The labels are divided into three groups; (i) schema-linking relations, (ii) table-column relations, and (iii) foreign-key relations. (i) Schema-linking relations provide explicit alignment between the question and the schema.
 We distinguish between name-based schema linking (NBSL) and content-based schema linking (CBSL), where the former uses the names of tables and columns only and the latter uses the database content.
-An example for NBSL is when the question references a table by name.
-In that case, we feed table-match relations pointing from the corresponding span in the question to the table, like we do with the table ``singer'' in Fig.~\ref{fig:duorat}.
-An instance of CBSL is when the question references a value in a database column, e.g. the word ``France'' in Fig.~\ref{fig:duorat}.
-In such a case we feed value-match relations correspondingly.
-We have re-implemented a common schema-linking heuristic in DuoRAT: unsupervised, high-recall search, where question n-grams are compared at the character level with names of tables and columns for NBSL and with the contents of column cells for CBSL. (ii) The table-column relations encode information about the layout of the schema, that is, which columns belong to which tables, and which columns occur in the same table.
+An example for NBSL is when the question references a table by name, like ``singer'' in Fig.~\ref{fig:duorat}.
+CBSL identifies when the question references a value in a database column, e.g. the word ``France'' in Fig.~\ref{fig:duorat}.
+We use a common schema-linking heuristic where question n-grams are compared at the character level with names of tables and columns for NBSL and with the contents of column cells for CBSL. (ii) The table-column relations describe which columns belong to which tables, and which columns occur in the same table.
 Finally, (iii) the foreign-key relations indicate the foreign key constraints between columns.
-See Appendix \ref{app:relations} for a complete list of the used encoder relations.
+See Appendix~\ref{app:relations} for a complete list of the encoder relations.

 \paragraph{Decoder}